gtisdale/ReproRes_Project1/PA1_template.md

 }
 ```

-Finally we plot the histogram and then compute the means and medians.
+Finally we plot the histogram and then compute the mean and median.

 ```r
 hist(step.count.adj,breaks=30,main="Histogram of Daily Step Count with Adjusted Data",ylim=c(0,20))